Part 1. A Manifesto from the Middle Ground of Campus-Community Partnerships

 1 Imagining America conference sessions that contributed to this work include: "Expanding Engagement: University Staff as Agents of Social Change" (2012), "This Bridge Called My Job: Translating, Re-Valuing, and Leveraging Intermediary Administrative Work" (2012 and 2013), and "This Bridge Called My Job: Intermediary Staff as Agents of Change" (2013).
 For more information and lists of conference participants see the Imagining America conference archive.
 The authors would like to thank all participants for their contributions to the conversations that have helped shape this manifesto.

+2 Our manifesto allies with and is informed by three important movements and mobilizations.
+First, our title invokes This Bridge Called My Back (Moraga and Anzaldúa 1981), a landmark in women of color feminism that used polyvocal essays, poetry, stories, and testimony to advance positionality and intersectionality as central to knowledge production and alliance building across activist-based coalitions and academic (inter)disciplines.
+Our manifesto builds on this tradition methodologically and in its recognition that prevailing academic hierarchies often marginalize intermediary staff along axes inflected by gender, race, and class.
 Second, our manifesto is embedded in the movement to renew higher education's civic purpose, instantiated by such organizations and initiatives as Imagining America: Artists and Scholars in Public Life, Campus Compact, The Democracy Commitment, the American Democracy Project, and the Association of American Colleges and Universities' Civic Learning and Democratic Engagement taskforce.
 See the reports A Crucible Moment: College Learning and Democracy's Future (NTFCLDE 2012) and "Full Participation: Building the Architecture for Diversity and Community Engagement in Higher Education" (Sturm et al. 2011) as seminal texts.
+Lastly, we draw on the example of the "Alternative Academy," as documented on the #alt-academy website, which has created a collective voice and discourse around hybrid academic positions.

 3 Our use of the term "intermediary" to name these hybrid roles has been guided by Sturm (2010).